 Here at The Adventure Junkies, we want to make your life easier when it comes to making the big decisions regarding spearfishing.
 In this guide, we’ll walk you through how to choose the best speargun for your type of hunting and show you a selection of the best models of the year.

-For more of our top freediving and spearfishing gear recommendations, check out these popular articles:
+For more of our top spearfishing gear recommendations, check out the Best Spearfishing Masks.

 QUICK ANSWER – THE BEST SPEARGUNS